sadik-smd/processor-sdk-doc-fork/source/linux/Examples_and_Demos/Application_Demos/Additional_Application_Demo_Links.rst

 Protection Relay Demo
 =====================

-Matrix UI provides out of box demo to showcase Human Machine Interface (HMI) for Protection Relays.
+An out of box demo to showcase Human Machine Interface (HMI) for Protection Relays.
 More details can be found at http://www.ti.com/tool/TIDEP-0102

 mmWave Gesture Controlled HMI
 =============================